 |Protein||0.7 grams||3.1 grams|

 Benefits of Dried Fruit

-Source of Fibre: Much like fresh fruit, dried fruit is a good source of fibre.
-The reduced level of water in dried fruit allows it to provide, on average, 3.5 times the amount of fibre than fresh fruit, when compared gram per gram.
-(3) Thanks to its high concentrations of fibre, dried fruits, especially prunes, have been shown to support GI regularity and are commonly suggested as a tool for constipation thanks to their natural laxative effects.
-Per 1/4 cup, dates, figs, prunes, and raisins provide 8.0 grams, 3.7 grams, 3.1 grams, and 2.5 grams of fibre respectively.
+Source of Fibre: Much like fresh fruit, dried fruit is a good source of fiber.
+The reduced level of water in dried fruit allows it to provide, on average, 3.5 times the amount of fiber than fresh fruit, when compared gram per gram.
+(3) Thanks to their high concentrations of fiber, dried fruits, especially prunes, have been shown to support GI regularity and are commonly suggested as a tool for constipation thanks to their natural laxative effects.
+Per 1/4 cup, dates, figs, prunes, and raisins provide 8.0 grams, 3.7 grams, 3.1 grams, and 2.5 grams of fiber respectively.
 (4)

 Source of Micronutrients: Dried fruit is a natural source of vitamins, minerals, and antioxidants.
 Although some of the water-soluble vitamins, specifically vitamin C, are lost as water is lost, dried fruit remains a good source of other micronutrients.
 For instance, prunes, raisins, and apricots contain iron, while peaches and apricots are a food source of pre-formed vitamin A known as beta-carotene.
 (5)